awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

    mysql> SET GLOBAL read_only = ON;
    ```

-1. Run the `SHOW MASTER STATUS` command on the source MySQL or MariaDB instance to determine the binlog location\.
-You receive output similar to the following example\.
+1. Run the `SHOW MASTER STATUS` command on the source MySQLor MariaDB instance to determine the binlog location\.
+You will receive output similar to the following example:

    ```
    File                        Position